UtrechtUniversity/workshop-introduction-to-R-and-data/README.md

     - [Data Visualization with ggplot2](https://www.rstudio.com/resources/cheatsheets/#ggplot2)
     - [Data Transformation with dplyr](https://www.rstudio.com/resources/cheatsheets/#dplyr)

-**Data**
-- The dataset [data/HUJI_Crane_israel_GPRS.csv](data/HUJI_Crane_Israel_GPRS.csv) was generously provided by Sasha Pekarsky, and is the result of work done at the Department of Ecology, Evolution, and Behavior at the Hebrew University of Jerusalem in Israel.
-- The dataset [data/crane_additional_observations.xlsx](data/Crane_additional_observations.xlsx) is fictional.

 ## Installation requirements
 This course requires three things to be installed: